 Tolovana Park to Silver Point:

-At the south end of Cannon Beach (Tolovana Park), the beach stetches south to Silver Point with its rock formation and Jockey Cap Rock just to the south.
+At the south end of Cannon Beach (Tolovana Park), the beach stretches south to Silver Point with its rock formation and Jockey Cap Rock just to the south.
 At low tide, tidepools at Silver Point Rock can be explored and both rocks offer abundant bird life to observe.
 Park at the Tolovana Park wayside and Silver Point is about a one-mile stroll south.
 When tide is low, you can continue another mile south along the beach to Arcadia Beach.

 More Beaches Nearby: